-Market structure refers to the ownership structure of the market.
-The three pivotal supplier (TPS) test is the most relevant measure of market structure because it accounts for both the ownership of assets and the relationship between the pattern of ownership among multiple entities and the market demand using actual market conditions with both temporal and geographic granularity.
+Market structure refers to the cost, demand, and ownership structure of the market.
+The three pivotal supplier (TPS) test is the most relevant measure of market structure because it accounts for the ownership of assets and the relationship among the pattern of ownership, the resource costs, and the market demand using actual market conditions with both temporal and geographic granularity.
 Market shares and the related Herfindahl-Hirschman Index (HHI) are also measures of market structure.